araujo88/BitLDC/README.md

 # Scenarios

-The BitDC Protocol presents a nuanced approach to verifying life and death statuses.
+The BitLDC Protocol presents a nuanced approach to verifying life and death statuses.
 Let's explore the potential scenarios and their implications within this system:

 ### 1. Person Dies and Death is Confirmed by Verifiers
    - **Scenario**: An individual fails to send a life verification and their death is confirmed by the designated verifiers reaching consensus.